debhas4cats/fspt25_homework_homie/README.md

 ## Project Objectives

 - Create a user-friendly homework platform.
+That enables children to organize their school task, homework, upcoming exams and more.

 ## Technologies